‘We absolutely have a problem’: Canada’s tech sector gender gap

 The survey of more than 900 Canadian tech firms found women account for just 5 per cent of CEO roles and 13 per cent of executive team positions, while more than half – 53 per cent – of tech companies have no female executives.
 On average, women account for 8 per cent of director roles, while 73 per cent of firms have no women on their boards.

 Seventy per cent of Canadian venture capital firms that finance young tech firms have no female partners, while 12 per cent of all partners are women.
-The study was led by a new Toronto organization called #movethedial supported by MaRS Discovery District and several corporate partners and co-authored with PwC Canada.
+The study was led by a new Toronto organization called #movethedial and co-authored with PwC Canada and MaRS Discovery District.

+To lead the way on innovation, tech sector must close the gender gap

 "We absolutely have a problem in Canada that there is significant gender and overall diversity gap in the technology ecosystem – the data is clear," said #movethedial founder and Toronto entrepreneur Jodi Kovitz.